Anthony Horowitz: Early life

-Horowitz was appointed Officer of the Order of the British Empire (OBE) in the 2014 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours, both for services to literature.

 Literary career

 Early literary work (1979–1991)

 Anthony Horowitz's first book, The Sinister Secret of Frederick K Bower, was a humorous adventure for children that was published in 1979 and later reissued as Enter Frederick K Bower in 1985.
 In 1981 his second novel, Misha, the Magician and the Mysterious Amulet was published and he moved to Paris to write his third book.

 In 1983, the first novel in the Pentagram series was released.
 Entitled The Devil's Door-Bell, the story saw thirteen-year-old Martin Hopkins trying to adjust to a new life with a foster mother on a Yorkshire farm, but it quickly becomes a nightmare when he ends up having to battle an ancient evil that threatens the whole world.
 Only three of the four remaining novels in the series were ever released: The Night of the Scorpion (1984), The Silver Citadel (1986) and Day of the Dragon (1986).

 In 1985, he released Myths and Legends, a collection of retold tales from around the world.
+He was also involved in writing scripts for the cult 1980s television series Robin of Sherwood and a novelisation, The Hooded Man.

 In 1988, Groosham Grange was published.
 Its central character is a thirteen-year-old "witch", David Eliot, gifted as the seventh son of a seventh son.
 This book went on to win the 1989 Lancashire Children's Book of the Year Award.
-Some similarities were made between this book and J. K. Rowling's newer Harry Potter series, but Horowitz did not choose to take action because of this.
+Some similarities have been noted between this book and J. K. Rowling's later Harry Potter series, but Horowitz did not choose to take action because of this.

-Despite this, the most major release of Horowitz's early career was The Falcon's Malteser (1986).
+The most important release of Horowitz's early career was The Falcon's Malteser (1986).
 This book was the first in the successful Diamond Brothers series, and was followed in 1987 by Public Enemy Number Two, and by South by South East in 1991.